prerakmody/compressiveSensing/Installation.md

 6. conda info --envs  						(this may not work, only seems to work with Admin Git Bash)
 7. pip install jupyter
 8. pip install --upgrade tensorflow-gpu
+9. pip install keras (this might fail and you may havve to install numpy/scipy.
+Check last point)

 ## Using python3.5 after installation
 1. Open Git Bash as a normal user